gsc0107/clj-reciprocal-blast/README.md

 user>
 ```

-Results is a jdbc database spec refering to a sqlite file produced at
+The value of :results in the returned hashmap is a jdbc database spec
-the end of the analysis with blast results for each original sequence
+refering to a sqlite file produced at the end of the analysis that
-that produced a reciprocal hit.
-Results can be accessed using `biodb`
+contains blast results for each original sequence that produced a
-and `clj-blast`:
+reciprocal hit.
+Results can be accessed using `biodb` and `clj-blast`:

 ```clojure
 user> (bdb/query-sequences (:results rblast-res) ["select * from sequences"] :blast